-- 5. Lighting is one of the most economical and effective forms of crime prevention available.
+- 8. The lamps throughout the site should be the same.
+The emphasis is to have the same color of light (white or orange/yellow) throughout which will provide good color rendition, help with visibility, and reduce contrasts.
+Color rendition refers to how objects of various colors appear under a particular lamp.
+Metal halide, LED, or compact fluorescent lamps (white light) are preferred. - 9.
+Lighting is one of the most economical and effective forms of crime prevention available.
 For lighting to be effective it must be uniformly distributed so that dark areas and areas of sharp contrast are not created.
 The Illuminating Engineer Society of North America defines uniformity as "the evenness of the distribution of light on the surface(s)"...which "aids security perception, while reducing the necessity for eye adjustment..."
-IESNA G-1-03, 5.4. - 6.
-In creating uniform lighting, consider: a) type of fixture c) the direction of the light b) the height of poles - d) spacing of fixtures - 7.
+IESNA G-1-03, 5.4. - 10.
+In creating uniform lighting, consider: - a) type of fixture c) the direction of the light - b) the height of poles d) spacing of fixtures - 11.
 Routine maintenance of the lights is recommended. - a) A schedule should be established to review lights to determine if any need replacing. - b) Globes should be cleaned periodically to ensure full illumination from the light. - c) A program should be established to relamp the complex, also known as group relamping.
 This method reduces cost by minimizing site visits for the purpose of relamping, and it ensures that the lamps being replaced are consistent with all surrounding lamps. - d) A program should be established for the trimming and maintenance of tree canopies and other plant materials at or around the light poles so that illumination is not reduced.

 While our requirements for the endorsement of the plan do not guarantee a crime-free environment, it is our experience that the application of the concepts of Crime Prevention Through Environmental Design (CPTED) will reduce the opportunity for crime to occur and will enhance the quality of life.
-Should you have any questions or comments, please contact me at (804) 501-5370 or van06@co.henrico.va.us.
+Should you have any questions or comments, please contact me at (804) 501-5370 or van06@henrico.us.